Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

 For a one dimensional function, one can find the zero-crossing of a function by beginning with endpoints on either side of the zero-crossing and evaluating the sign of the function at the midpoint of the two endpoints.
 If the function at the midpoint is negative, then the midpoint replaces the lower endpoint.
 If positive, the midpoint replaces the upper endpoint.
 The midpoint of the new endpoints is calculated and the process is repeated until the endpoints are within some tolerance of one another.

 The implementation of a bisection method in our context is based on the origin of trajectories rather than the value of a function.
 Selecting a point in phase space and integrating backward in time, we check to see whether the trajectory heads toward positive values of vertical velocity or negative values of vertical velocity, which indicates whether the trajectory which crosses our test point began above or below the TVM.
-We select test points along a vertical slice of velocity space with a fixed initial horizontal velocity and do a bisection search for the $v_z$-value.
+We select test points along a vertical slice of velocity space with a fixed initial horizontal velocity and do a bisection search for the corresponding $v_z$-value.
 The schematic of our bisection method based on this classification is shown in Figure \ref{fig:BisectAlgorithm}.
-An initial Max and Min are selected above and below the true TVM (black), which is confirmed by their backward integration.
-Then the midpoint, Mid, is selected and, by integration, confirmed to be below the TVM.
-This point replaces Min and a new Mid is selected.
+An initial Max and Min are selected above and below the true TVM (Fig. \ref{fig:BisectAlgorithm}b).
+Then the midpoint, Mid, is selected (Fig. \ref{fig:BisectAlgorithm}c) and, by backwward integration, found to be below the TVM (Fig. \ref{fig:BisectAlgorithm}d).
+This point replaces Min (Fig. \ref{fig:BisectAlgorithm}e) and a new Mid is selected (Fig. \ref{fig:BisectAlgorithm}f).

 Figure \ref{fig:bisection} shows the results of our implementation of the bisection algorithm.
 A point along the terminal velocity manifold was found outside of the boundary of the figure through bisection and integrated forward in time.
 For the flying snake example in the center panel, the saddle fixed point was also calculated, and its unstable manifold integrated in forward time.
 Using the bisection method from the outside in conjunction with unstable manifold expansion from within the manifold provides a piecewise global approach to find the manifold.
 It is also possible, although more computationally expensive, to conduct a bisection search at a variety of points $v_x$ across the entire domain to find the corresponding point $v_z$ that lies along the manifold.
 These two approaches to the bisection algorithm give identical results.